yutotakano/SimpleRayTracerHS/README.md

 ```
 --shadow        Turns on the shadow if specified.
+--single        Renders only first frame.
---res 192:108   Specifies the output resolution
+--res 192:108   Specifies the output resolution.
 ```

 ## Libraries